-- In Mail, click the Junk E-mail folder in the Navigation Pane (Navigation Pane: The column on the left side of the Outlook window that includes buttons for the Mail, Calendar, and Tasks views and the folders within each view.
+- In Mail, click the Junk Email folder in the Folder Pane (Folder Pane: The column on the left side of the Outlook window that contains folders for each view, such as Mail or Calendar.
 Click a folder to show the items in the folder.
 Formerly the Navigation Pane in earlier releases.).

-Tip To avoid seeing objectionable content in the Junk E-mail folder, you can turn off the Reading Pane.
-Reading Pane settings are unique to each folder.
+Tip To avoid seeing objectionable content in the Junk Email folder, you can turn the Reading Pane off for only that folder.

 - In the message list (message list: The middle part of the main Outlook window that displays the contents of the selected folder.), click any message that you want to mark as not junk.

-- On the Home tab, in the Delete group, click Not Junk.
+- In the Delete group, click Not Junk.

-- Any message viewed in the Junk E-mail folder appears in plain text format and any links that it contains are disabled.
-When a message is moved out of the Junk E-mail folder, its original message format is restored, and any links are enabled.
-However, links remain disabled if the message is also categorized as suspicious.
+Any message viewed in the Junk Email folder appears in plain text format and any links that it contains are disabled.
+When a message is moved out of the Junk Email folder, its original message format is restored, and links are enabled.
+Any links considered suspicious remain disabled.

 Top of Page